Dirk Crabeth: Legacy

 The stained glass windows of Gouda are famous, but this is not only for their beauty.
 It remains a mystery today why these stained glass windows survived the Beeldenstorm and why Dirk and his brother were allowed to continue their work after the changeover from a Catholic church to a Protestant one.
 The church has windows from both of the enemies Philip II of Spain and William the Silent.
 Dirk Crabeth also made 7 windows for the chapel of an order of monks from Stein, South Holland, noted as the Augustinian monastery where Erasmus went to school.
 When their monastery in Steyn burned in 1549, they moved to a former convent in Gouda in 1551.
 There they ordered windows for the restoration of the chapel of that convent.
 These windows were rescued during the iconoclastic fury and when the convent complex was torn down in 1580, the windows were temporarily installed afterwards in the Janskerk church.
 In a painting from 1734 this situation can still be seen.
 Much later still, they were installed in a specially built van der Vorm chapel in the St Janskerk, donated by Willem van der Vorm, the wealthy founder of the Holland America Line, in 1934.

-Houbraken wote two pages about the brothers Dirk and Wouter Crabeth in his Schouburg (1718), since he was surprised they were overlooked in Karel van Mander's Schilder-boeck, who only mentioned their brother Adriaen Pietersz Crabeth.
+Houbraken wrote two pages about the brothers Dirk and Wouter Crabeth in his Schouburg (1718), since he was surprised they were overlooked in Karel van Mander's Schilder-boeck, who only mentioned their brother Adriaen Pietersz Crabeth.
 In his biographical sketch, he wrote that Gouda had a busy glass painting industry that spanned several generations.